bvillagran/toggle-pnpdevice/README.md

     Get-PnpDevice | Format-List -Property FriendlyName

   3. Update the script to use the full *Friendly Name*
-  3. Open an elevated PowerShell prompt
+  4. Open an elevated PowerShell prompt
+  5. Set the execution policy of the local machine to be able to run scripts

+    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned

   4. Run the script

     & 'Path\To\Clone\toggle-pnpdevice\toggle-pnpdevice.ps1'